 Sedum moranense subsp. moranense, Sedum arboreum

-Sedum moranense is an attractive succulent shrub up to 6 inches (15 cm) tall.
-The bright green leaves and stems take on pink tones in cooler weather, eventually turning bright maroon if temperatures are cold enough.
-The tiny, white flowers appear for a short time at the tips of the stems in midsummer.
+Sedum moranense is an attractive succulent shrub with spreading much-branched stems and small spirally arranged leaves.
+It grows up to 6 inches (15 cm) tall.
+The bright green leaves and stems take on pink or red tones in cooler weather, eventually turning bright maroon if temperatures are cold enough.
+The tiny white flowers appear for a short time at the tip of the stems in midsummer.

 How to Grow and Care